Put Your Money Where Your Politics Are

 I start to lose my mind if I think about our flaming pile of government too much, especially with the recent Muslim ban disguised as an immigration ban.

 3 of my 4 parents are immigrants.
 My dad arrived in Detroit from India when he was 19 years old.
 My mother-in-law is from the Philippines and my Muslim father-in-law is from Iran.
-As far as we know, right now he cannot visit his family in Iran and his family cannot visit him.

 This is personal to me.